TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionconfigparsingfailure.md

 <!--/issueDescription-->

 ## **Recommended Document**
-We have detected that your backup operation failed due parsing the configuration for the backup extension.
+We have detected that your backup operation failed because the service was unable to parse the backup extension configuration.
 To resolve this issue, refer the [troubleshooting article](https://aka.ms/AB-ExtensionConfigParsingFailure).